 Since an eruption in the 10th century.
 Locals believed that Mount Patuha where Kawah Putih lies is haunted.
 Birds would fall when they fly across the mysterious forests.
 It’s the dark spirits, claimed the fearful villagers.
 For centuries, no one dared to venture far into the mountain.

-It was not until 1837 when Dr. Franz Wilhelm Junghuhn, a geologist and botanist from Germany, took an interest in this area.
+It was not until 1837 that Dr. Franz Wilhelm Junghuhn, a geologist and botanist from Germany, took an interest in this area.
 A rational man, the scientist could not just believe the telltales.
-He made a thorough investigation, and one of his discoveries is a white sulfuric lake at a crater of Mount Patuha.
+He made a thorough investigation, and one of his discoveries is a white sulfuric lake at the crater of Mount Patuha.

-Kawah Putih, translated as White Crater, has a high concentration of sulfur.
+Kawah Putih, translated as a white crater, has a high concentration of sulfur.
 So dangerous that birds would collapse after inhaling its steam.
 After the myth busted, the quiet mountain became crowded with curious tourists.
 The haunted area now is a natural wonder, the one and only on Java Island.